ChrisCummins/pip-db/Documentation/log/log.md

     design, MVC architecture) and user experience flaws.
 What are Ian’s opinions on the implementation.
 NOTE: I really don’t want anything to do with the past project beyond using it as a reference.
--   “Balsamiq” - super awesome.
+-   "Balsamiq" - super awesome.
 Show early prototypes.
 -   Risk assessment - Examples of risk assessments (obviously Google returns nothing useful).
 -   Database design - UML diagram.
 -   Project planning - second iteration Gantt chart.

-## Monday 21st
+### Monday 21st

-I’m starting to get aggravated with the entire software development process side to the project.
+I'm starting to get aggravated with the entire software development process side to the project.
 The more that I read about RUP and OpenUp, the less I feel that either process would contribute anything positive to the project.
 Additionally, I have been researching recommendations on software development processes for